U.S. flag

 • Enhancing Healthcare Team Outcomes

-A breech delivery is usually managed by an obstetrician, labor and delivery nurse, anesthesiologist and a neonatologist.
-The ultimate decison rests on the obstetrician.
-To prevent complications, today cesarean sections are performed and experienced with vaginal deliveries of breech presentation is limited.
+A breech delivery is usually managed by an obstetrician, labor, delivery nurse, anesthesiologist, and neonatologist.
+The ultimate decision rests on the obstetrician.
+To prevent complications, today, cesarean sections are performed, and experience with vaginal deliveries of breech presentation is limited.
 For healthcare workers including the midwife who has no experience with a breech delivery, it is vital to communicate with an obstetrician, otherwise one risks litigation if complications arise during delivery.
 [12] [13] [14]

 • Review Questions